 |/ /1903||Greenock and Wemyss Bay Railway|

-Wemyss Bay station and pier re-built by the Caledonian Railway.
+Wemyss Bay station and pier re-built in grand style by the Caledonian Railway.

 Gourock and Wemyss Bay lines electrified.